TheMathematicFanatic/MF_Tools/README.md

 `([3,4,5], [5,6,7], {"path_arc":PI/2}),` <br>
 `([7,8,9,10,11], [], {"run_time":1.5, "delay":0.5})`

+The acceptable kwargs are exactly those that can be accepted by the corresponding animation class, with two exceptions:
-`delay` is a special kwarg which will cause the animation produced by that entry to wait for that many seconds before starting.
+- `delay` is a special kwarg which will cause the animation produced by that entry to wait for that many seconds before starting.
+- `transformer_class` is a special kwarg which will cause the animation produced by that entry to use that transformer animation (such FadeTransform, ClockwiseTransform, or a custom class) instead of the default transformer.
+Only makes sense

 TransformByGlyphMap has two modes: its regular mode, which transforms mobject glyphs into one another, and its alternate `show_indices` mode, which places both the original and target mobjects vertically next to each other and reveals the index labels of the submobjects.
 This mode is intended to assist the user in filling out the indices of the glyph_map, without requiring them to call and then delete a different function (namely `index_labels`) to do so.
-The alternate mode can be triggered in several ways, including with the parameter `show_indices=True`, or by passing an empty glyph_map, or an empty glyph_map entry `([], [])`.
+The alternate mode can be triggered in several ways, including with the parameter `show_indices=True`, or by passing an empty glyph_map.
+Previously, an empty glyph_map entry `([], [])` would also trigger this mode, but this is no longer the case.

+The primary way to trigger this mode is accidentally: if the passed glyph_map leaves an unequal number of glyphs unaccounted for between the two mobjects, then the desired transforms between the unmentioned parts cannot be automatically determined, and so the `show_indices` mode is triggered in order to assist the user in correcting the glyph_map.
 As the glyph_map is parsed, all of the indices that are mentioned are recorded for both the original and target mobjects.
 If a glyph_map entry contains an index from the original mobject that has already occurred, a copy of that glyph is given to the corresponding animation so as not to disturb the action of the other animations already acting on that glyph.
 When the entire glyph_map has been parsed and converted into animations, it is expected that the all of the indices that have NOT been mentioned will be equally numerous between the original and target mobjects.
-If so, each of those glyphs will be `ReplacementTransform`ed into one another, in order, so that every single glyph of the original is accounted for and transformed into a glyph of the target.
+If so, each of those glyphs will be transformed into one another, in order, so that every single glyph of the original is accounted for and transformed into a glyph of the target.
 If the unmentioned indices are not equally numerous, it will switch to `show_indices` mode.
 This is intended to help the user in correcting an index mistake.

 If you're still awake after all that, here is a demonstration:
 ```py